weifanjiang/Nullness_Lite/README.md

    choose the root directory to be your_workspace/junit4 Finish
 ```
-5. since we've included a .setting directory in branch "eclipse", junit4 will build under our null-related settings
+since we've included a .setting directory in branch "eclipse", junit4 will build under our null-related settings

-6. After Eclipse builds junit4, it will show 3 null-related errors which are all in test files of junit4.
+5. After Eclipse builds junit4, it will show 3 null-related errors.
-   But since our evaluation focuses only on the source files of junit4, you can ignore these errors.
-   Or you can take a look at them if you are interested.

    We've examined that all the 3 errors are false positives, and have attached our reasoning in comment blocks.
-   If you click on the errors, you will see them.
+   If you click on the errors, you will see the reasoning.

 ### FindBugs
 1. Download and install [FindBugs](http://findbugs.sourceforge.net/downloads.html)